Kinovarobotics/ros_kortex/readme.md

 You can download the latest Gen3 firmware [from here](https://artifactory.kinovaapps.com/artifactory/generic-local-public/kortex/gen3/2.0.0/Gen3-2.0.0.swu) and you can download the release notes [from here](https://artifactory.kinovaapps.com/artifactory/generic-local-public/kortex/gen3/2.0.0/RN-001_KINOVA_Gen3_Ultra_lightweight_robot-Release_Notes_EN_R04.pdf).

+### Accessing the color and depth streams

+To access the color and depth streams, you will need to clone and follow the instructions to install the [ros_kortex_vision repository ](https://github.com/Kinovarobotics/ros_kortex_vision).

 ## Installation

 ### Setup